 Effects of Sugar on Toddlers

-The problem with this advice is that unless you make every single food your toddler eats from scratch—which means no restaurant food, no family parties, no birthday parties, no playdates, no church events, no packaged snacks, and likely, no prepared food at daycare—there’s simply no way to avoid some added sugars.
+So here’s the rub with this advice: Unless you make every single food your toddler eats from scratch—which means no restaurant food, no family parties, no birthday parties, no playdates, no church events, no packaged snacks, and likely, no prepared food at daycare—there’s simply no way to avoid some added sugars.
 But there are ways to keep it at a minimum.

-I sent her food to daycare (which admittedly didn’t mean that she never had their snack food because see above about her being aware of what other kids were eating…) and tried to talk to family members ahead of visits about our food preferences.
+I always try to talk to family members ahead of visits about our food preferences.
 I found that if I tried to have the discussion in the moment, I was often too emotional to convey my thoughts rationally.
 (Not to mention that it sometimes caused hurt feelings when people were trying to show their love through treats.)
-I again tried to make sure that a less nutritious treat or snack was at least balanced by one with protein to help avoid sugar crashes and associated meltdowns.

 Recommended Sugar Intake for Kids

-—->Generally speaking, if you aim for your kids to have no more than two servings of snack or dessert type foods per day, you should stay near or below the recommendation.
+Generally speaking, if you aim for your kids to have no more than two servings of snack or dessert type foods per day, you should stay near or below the recommendation without needing to count.
 (This is especially important to keep in mind if they regularly get candy or food rewards in their school classroom.)